Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Introduction

 An alternative is to infer reward functions from preferences rather than explicitly defining them.
 Preference-based approaches learn from comparative evaluations of trajectories \cite{brown2019extrapolating}, allowing reward functions to reflect relative outcome quality instead of fixed endpoints.
 However, existing methods typically rely on manually collected annotations, which are costly and difficult to scale in healthcare settings.

 In contrast, routine clinical practice produces a rich and largely untapped source of implicit preference signals: unstructured clinical narratives.
-Discharge summaries and clinical notes synthesize clinician assessments of treatment response, disease progression, and recovery \cite{johnson2023mimic}, providing high-level evaluations of patient trajectories that are not captured in structured data alone.
-These narratives can be viewed as naturally occurring supervision, where relative outcome quality is embedded in how patient courses are described.
+Discharge summaries and clinical notes synthesize clinician assessments of treatment response, disease progression, and recovery \cite{johnson2023mimic, spasic2020clinical}, providing high-level evaluations of patient trajectories that are not captured in structured data alone.
+These narratives therefore provide naturally occurring supervision, where relative trajectory quality is implicitly encoded in how patient courses are described.

 Recent advances in large language models (LLMs) enable the extraction of structured signals from clinical text at scale, making it feasible to operationalize such narratives for reward learning.
-Rather than relying on handcrafted objectives or explicit annotation, narrative-derived signals can serve as a scalable proxy for trajectory-level preferences, capturing broader aspects of clinical trajectories beyond predefined endpoints.
+Rather than relying on handcrafted objectives or explicit outcome labels, preference-based objectives learn reward functions from relative comparisons between patient trajectories.
+Narrative-derived signals therefore provide a scalable proxy for trajectory-level preferences, capturing broader aspects of clinical trajectories beyond predefined endpoints.

-In this work, we propose \textit{Clinical Narrative-informed Preference Rewards} (CN-PR), a framework for learning reward functions from clinical narratives.
-We use an LLM to assign trajectory quality scores (TQS), which are used to construct pairwise preferences over patient trajectories.
-To account for variability in the informativeness of clinical narratives, we introduce a confidence signal that reflects the relevance of each summary to the target decision-making task, enabling the model to weight supervision by reliability.
+Motivated by this perspective, we propose \textit{Clinical Narrative-informed Preference Rewards} (CN-PR), a framework for learning reward functions directly from clinical narratives.
+A large language model is used to assign trajectory quality scores (TQS) from discharge summaries, which are subsequently converted into pairwise preferences over patient trajectories.

-The resulting reward function is trained using a structured preference-based objective that incorporates both the magnitude of outcome differences and the confidence of the underlying supervision.
-This allows the learned reward to capture not only relative ordering of trajectories but also the strength and reliability of preference signals.

-We evaluate CN-PR in the context of sepsis treatment as a representative use case in critical care.
-Our results show that the learned reward aligns with clinically meaningful outcomes, supports the learning of policies associated with improved recovery metrics, and generalizes across datasets.
-These findings suggest that leveraging narrative-derived supervision provides a scalable and expressive approach to reward specification for RL-based dynamic treatment regimes.
+Our specific contributions include: \begin{enumerate} \item We introduce a method for deriving trajectory-level preference signals from unstructured clinical narratives, together with a task-relevance-weighted supervision mechanism to account for variability in narrative informativeness.

+\item We formulate a structured preference-based objective that captures both the ordering and relative magnitude of trajectory-level signals without requiring handcrafted rewards or explicit annotations.

+\item We develop a comprehensive regression-based evaluation framework that characterizes policy behavior across multiple dimensions of treatment and recovery quality, enabling systematic comparison with standard reward formulations in clinical RL. \end{enumerate}